 Spaghetti squash is a summer squash that resembles the popular pasta when cooked, with the inner flesh coming out in strings that look like noodles.
-It's a good alternative to pasta, particularly if you're cutting back on refined grains.
+It's a good alternative to pasta — especially if you're cutting back on refined grains.

 Video of the Day

-Spaghetti squash with meat sauce is an obvious substitute for the dish made with pasta.
+Spaghetti squash with meat sauce or meatballs is a delicious substitute for the dish made with pasta.
 Ground beef makes a good base for a quick meat sauce with canned tomato sauce or a homemade bolognese that simmers for an hour or two.
 Serve over the squash exactly as you would with regular pasta noodles.

 Try adding scallions and fresh mint leaves to the squash rather than using a mint sauce for lamb chops.
-Try tossing the squash with a simple dressing of olive oil and herbs and serving next to a roast leg of lamb, which will be the star of the show.
+You can also toss the squash with a simple dressing of olive oil and herbs and serve next to a roast leg of lamb, which will be the star of the show.

-Top a plate of spaghetti squash with sliced medallions of pork loin and spoon on a fruit-based sauce, such as blackberry or cranberry.
+Top a plate of spaghetti squash with sliced medallions of pork loin and spoon on a fruit-based sauce, such as blackberry or cranberry sauce.
 Try a mushroom sauce for pork chops and a side of squash.
-For an Asian flavored dish, stir-fry cubes of pork with scallions, peppers, carrots and spaghetti squash in place of noodles.
-Season with ginger, garlic and your favorite Asian sauce.
+For an Asian-inspired dish, stir-fry cubes of pork with scallions, peppers, carrots and spaghetti squash in place of noodles and season with ginger and garlic.

 Chicken and turkey take to a wide variety of flavors, so try cooking with Italian herbs and tomatoes or with peas and curry spices.
 Toss the cooked squash with the stir-fry for the last few minutes.

 For a richer dish, top spaghetti squash with slices of roast duck.